 Flea eradication if tough; you want to have professionals with the certification and experience needed to get the job done right.
 Call the experts at Tri-County Pest Control today at (662) 840-1163 and let our certified and experienced team get rid of your flea infestation for good.

-What do I need to do after Tri-County has treated my home?
+- What do I need to do after Tri-County has treated my home for fleas?